Reggie01/JavascriptCalculator/README.md

 * I watched a video on interpreter for an overhead view on creating interpreters.
 [So you want to write an interpreter?](https://www.youtube.com/watch?v=LCslqgM48D4).
 The talk is given by Alex Gaynor.

 * Next, I read [Ruslan's Blog](https://ruslanspivak.com/lsbasi-part1/) on how to create an interpreter for my calculator.
   The blog is written in python.
 So I needed to change some things.
-Also, he has questions for his readers to solve at the end of his blogs.
+Also, he has exercises/questions for his readers to solve at the end of his blogs.
-  My solutions can be found in Interpreter files and ctrl-F for 'Q'.
+  My solutions can be found in Interpreter.js files.

 ### Articles/Research